eag1ex/simplecachex/readme.md

 * License: `CC BY`

 ### About
-* Simple cache that can be adapted by any application in local root, for server testing or any purpose.
+* Simple cache that can be adapted by any application, for server testing or any purpose.
 Cache is being saved in `./cache` dir.

 ##### Methods
 * `getAll()` : Read all available cache before expires